national-data-platform/.github/profile/README.md

 There are 2 ways in which contributors can register to NDP:

 1. Clicking on the *Register* link on the bottom of the log in window, and setting up the credentials.
+Take into consideration that registering with a commercial email account (i.e. Google, Outlook, Yahoo) will not provide access to JupyterHub nor any computing service.
-2. For users with academic credentials, it is recommended to access via [*CI Logon*](https://www.cilogon.org/), by clicking on the *CI Logon* button of the log in window.
+2. For users with institutional credentials, it is recommended to access via [*CI Logon*](https://www.cilogon.org/), by clicking on the *CI Logon* button of the log in window.
 This will redirect to the *CI Logon* log in page, in which contributors can search for their institution, and access through ther institutional log in.

 <img src="https://github.com/national-data-platform/.github/blob/main/profile/screenshots/ci_logon.png?raw=true">

+Once registered, the user will be redirected to the user dashboard, with the most recent updates and news around NDP.

-## Catalog
+## Data Catalog

-One of the main features of NDP is the extensive data catalog,  which encompasses a variety of resources such as datasets, streaming data, and open knowledge networks spanning diverse scientific domains.
+One of the main features of NDP is the extensive data catalog,  which encompasses a variety of datasets and data streams spanning diverse scientific domains.
 This comprehensive catalog is further enriched by collaboration with various organizations and researchers that contribute to making data accessible through the registration service.
 This accessibility empowers researchers and learners to engage with the data, fostering the development of innovative analysis, modeling techniques, and applications.

 <img src="https://github.com/national-data-platform/.github/blob/main/profile/screenshots/catalog_landing.png?raw=true">